 - OSS Trap Throttle-Slows down the rate that Prime Performance Manager sends traps to the OSS so that the OSS is not overwhelmed.
 The default is 0 milliseconds. - Heartbeat Interval-Sets the rate at which Prime Performance Manager sends a heartbeat trap to the OSS to indicate that Prime Performance Manager is still running.
-The default is 0, which means no trap is sent. - Node Display Name-Sets the device display name in the Prime Performance Manager Alarms and Events window: - DNS or User Defined-Uses the device DNS or user-defined name (default). - IP Address-Uses the device IP address. - System Name-Uses the device system name. - Sync Name-Uses the device sync name. - Business Tag-Uses the device business tag. - Business Tag DNS Name-Uses the device DNS name business tag. - Business Tag System Name-Uses the device system name business tag. - Business Tag Sync Name-Uses the device sync name business tag. - Database Maintenance Interval-Sets the interval, in minutes, when the events database is updated based on the properties entered here.
+The default is 0, which means no trap is sent.

+- Node Display Name-Sets the device display name in the Prime Performance Manager Alarms and Events window: - DNS or User Defined-Uses the device DNS or user-defined name (default). - IP Address-Uses the device IP address. - System Name-Uses the device system name. - Sync Name-Uses the device sync name. - Business Tag-Uses the device business tag. - Business Tag DNS Name-Uses the device DNS name business tag. - Business Tag System Name-Uses the device system name business tag. - Business Tag Sync Name-Uses the device sync name business tag. - Database Maintenance Interval-Sets the interval, in minutes, when the events database is updated based on the properties entered here.
 The default is 15 minutes. - Automation Timeout-Sets the amount of time to wait, in seconds, before an OSS host automation script times out because it cannot execute, for whatever reason.
-(See Editing Upstream OSS Hosts, page 9-12 for information about adding automation scripts.)
-The default is 300 seconds. - Event Automation: Disable Override-Specifies the event script priority if event automation scripts are entered for the OSS host and for thresholds. - True (default)-The OSS automation script and threshold script are executed. - False-Scripts entered for thresholds are executed when the trap is sent northbound not the script entered in for the OSS host. - Mail Server-Enter the e-mail server to be used for e-mail addresses entered for TCAs (see Creating Thresholds, page 10-1) and OSS traps. - Step 4 When finished, on the Alarms/Events Editor toolbar, click Save Configuration.
+(See Editing Upstream OSS Hosts, page 9-13 for information about adding automation scripts.)
+The default is 300 seconds. - Event Automation: Disable Override-Specifies the event script priority if event automation scripts are entered for the OSS host and for thresholds. - True (default)-The OSS automation script and threshold script are executed. - False-Scripts entered for thresholds are executed when the trap is sent northbound not the script entered in for the OSS host. - Step 4 When finished, on the Alarms/Events Editor toolbar, click Save Configuration.